gagandeepsinghkhanuja/Electrical-Load-Profile-Analysis-and-Peak-Load-Assessment-using-Stat-Modeling-of-New-England-region/README.md

 The detailed implementation,results,predictions and analysis has been discussed in the project report along with supporting document.
 Please check the available PDF files uploaded along with the codes.

+DataPreprocessing-Part10.R doesn't exist at all.
+Please deal with the wrong numbering.
+Apologies.

 # Contact Details :
 For any questions, you can reach out to me at gkhanuja@purdue.edu